hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 This blog post provides a detailed guide on how to set up hierarchical namespaces in K8s in the HPE GreenLake for Private Cloud Enterprise.
 It delves into the capabilities of hierarchical namespaces and their impact on managing K8s namespaces.
 The support of hierarchical namespaces simplifies K8s management and addresses the complexities of administering large-scale namespaces.

-Please keep coming back to the [HPE Developer Community blog](https://developer.hpe.com/blog/) to learn more about HPE GreenLake for Private Cloud Enterprise and get more ideas on how you can use it in your everyday operations.
+Keep visiting the [HPE Developer Community blog](https://developer.hpe.com/blog/) to learn more about HPE GreenLake for Private Cloud Enterprise and get more ideas on how you can use it in your everyday operations.